 But those changes are in the offing.
 For now, Williams is working on his products and stays connected to football as a commentator for the Longhorn Network, where his alma mater is experiencing a resurgence.

-This writer remembers idolizing Williams when he played at Texas, becoming the NCAA all-time leading rusher.
+This editor remembers idolizing Williams when the running back played at Texas, becoming the NCAA all-time leading rusher.
 It was Williams, along with other late-90s luminaries like Dan Morgan, that made long hair and a helmet visor the epitome of cool.
 But I also remember when ESPN’s 30 for 30 aired an episode titled Run Ricky Run.
-There was a clip of Williams, out of football, Mike Wallace of 60 Minutes smiling behind him in some lab, and Williams was mixing herbs, a naturopathic doctor or herbalist leaned back behind a desk testifying to Williams’ genuine interest in ancient remedies.
+There was a clip of Williams, out of football, Mike Wallace of 60 Minutes smiling behind him as Williams mixed herbs in a lab.
+A naturopathic doctor overseeing the operation testified to Williams’ genuine interest in ancient remedies.
 Back then those two versions of Williams, the ball player and the herbal expert, seemed like two separate people.
 This was before being a pro athlete in the cannabis business was possible, let alone accepted—back when the void in the story of Ricky Williams was wide enough to warrant a 60 Minutes profile.

 “People are becoming more open because of CBD but I truly I believe THC is valuable medicine,” Williams said.
 “Most indigenous cultures believe healing only occurs in an altered state and that it’s difficult to solve a problem from the same level of consciousness that created it.
 THC is powerful medicine not only for our bodies but also for our souls.
 I know when I was going through my most difficult times, I was struggling with anxiety and using THC helped me reflect and understand my life better and helped heal me of anxiety—a deep, powerful anxiety.”